-On January 11, 2022, NextEra Energy Resources-Operating Services (NEER), as agent for LUZ Solar Partners III-VII Ltd. (project owner), filed a petition for post certification project change (TN 41137-1) with the California Energy Commission (CEC) for the Solar Energy Generating Systems Units III-VII (SEGS III-VII) Kramer Junction.
-The petition for post certification project change is requesting to remove the SEGS III-V area from the SEGS III-VII - Kramer Junction Final Decision (Decision).
-This petition would modify the site boundary to exclude the area of the SEGS III-V effectively ending the CEC's jurisdiction over the SEGS III-V portion of the site.
-Staff has completed its review of all materials received and staff recommends that the CEC approve the petition for post certification project change requesting the removal of the SEGS III-V from the Decision.
+On April 12, 2022, NextEra Energy Resources-Operating Services (NEER), as agent for LUZ Solar Partners III-VII Ltd. (project owner), filed a petition for post certification project change (TN 242636) with the California Energy Commission (CEC) for the Solar Energy Generating System Units III-VII (SEGS III-VII) Kramer Junction.
+The petition is requesting to remove the SEGS VII area from the SEGS III-VII - Kramer Junction Final Decision (Decision).
+This petition would modify the site boundary to exclude the area of the SEGS VII ending the CEC's jurisdiction over the SEGS VII portion of the site.
+CEC staff has completed its review of all materials received and staff recommends that the CEC approve the petition for post certification project change requesting the removal of the SEGS VII from the Decision.

 The purpose of the CEC's review process is to assess whether the proposed petition would have a significant impact on the environment or cause the project to not comply with applicable laws, ordinances, regulations, and standards (LORS) (Cal.
 Code Regs., tit.
 20, §1769).
-In addition to staff evaluated whether the approved decommissioning plan was fully implemented allowing the CEC to terminate its jurisdiction over the SEGS III-V area.

-The scope of the analysis conducted by staff under California Code of Regulations section 1769 is limited to an evaluation of the incremental impacts, if any, of the proposed changes to the project on the environment, as well as a determination of the consistency of the proposed changes with the applicable LORS.
-The analysis of the proposed changes must be consistent with the requirements of California Environmental Quality Act Guidelines section 15162, which limits additional environmental review to any "substantial changes" that would result in greater environmental impacts than what was analyzed in the Final Decision.
+The scope of the analysis conducted by staff under California Code of Regulations, title 20, section 1769 is limited to an evaluation of the incremental impacts, if any, of the proposed changes to the project on the environment, as well as a determination of the consistency of the proposed changes with the applicable LORS.
+The analysis of the proposed changes must be consistent with the requirements of California Environmental Quality Act Guidelines section 15162, (See Cal.
+Code Regs., tit.
+14, § 15162.) which limits additional environmental review to any "substantial changes" that would result in greater environmental impacts than what was analyzed in the Final Decision.
 Under section 15162, the CEC may rely on the Decision for areas that would not have substantial changes.
 Here, staff has concluded that the proposed changes to the project do not include any substantial changes that would result in any new significant environmental impacts or a substantial increase in the severity of previously identified significant effects that would require additional analysis.
+In this case the boundary adjustment removing SEGS VII from the existing certification and the CEC's jurisdiction does not result in any direct physical changes in the environment, or a reasonably foreseeable indirect physical change in the environment because the project concerns ending the CEC's jurisdiction over the portion of the site which no longer contains a thermal powerplant.
+Therefore, the boundary adjustment would not meet the definition of a project under CEQA.
+(See Cal.
+Code Regs., tit.
+14, § 15378.)
+Nevertheless, staff considered the effect of the boundary change on each of the technical disciplines to confirm no impacts on the environment and consistency with LORS.